apalmos/MR_template/README.md

 ```
 bash begin.sh
 ```
+Note: change the MR scripts according to your needs

 ## Once you reach the 48h limit, you need to make new input arrays.
 Do this by running:
 ```